Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Amino Acids

-Amino acids are the building blocks that makeup proteins.
-Some have an effect on cognition.
+Amino acids are the building blocks that make up proteins.
+Some affect cognition.

 L-carnitine has been shown to prevent memory loss in rats with hypoxia and to improve symptoms in elderly patients with dementia.
 The best sources of l-carnitine are meat, fish and dairy products.